trendinafrica/TReND-CaMinA/README.md

-# Comp_Neuro-ML_course

-TReND school in Computational Neuroscience and Machine Learning repo
+# TReND school in Computational Neuroscience and Machine Learning

-You can find the coding exercises here organised per day
+Repository containing the coding exercises organised in folders per day